phstc/phstc.github.com/_posts/2015-05-17-dont-disqualify-yourself.md

 On a side note, remember to star (like) the projects that you use and like on GitHub, it motivates the project owners and also gives credibility to the projects.

-## Why some many forks?
+## Why so many forks?

 If you aren't contributing to a project, you don't need to fork it.
 If you only want to play with it locally, you can clone it from the original repository.

 A profile full of forks without contributions to them, can pollute your real activity, hiding your own code.
-And at least for me, it commonly raises a question: "Why is this person doing some many forks?
+And at least for me, it commonly raises a question: "Why is this person doing so many forks?
 Does he know how it works?".

 # Linkedin